Thinking of moving to Japan but not sure where in the Land of the Rising Sun to call home? Our guide will help make your decision easier.

 And with relocating to a new country finally getting easier, now is the perfect time to make your move.

-If you want to join the 2.6 million foreigners (around 390,000 English speakers) living in Japan, read our guide to find out where to live according to work opportunities, food and drink, climate, and more.
+If you want to join the 2.6 million foreigners (around 390,000 English speakers) living in Japan, read our guide to find out the best cities to live in according to work opportunities, food and drink, climate, and more.

 Ready to start the moving process?
 Compare up to six removal companies with our easy-to-navigate webform and find out how much you could save.